Gregory Falco: Career

+Research and recognition

 Falco's main area of work is aerospace security research.

-In 2018, his paper Cybersecurity Principles for Space Systems, which included recommendations to reduce the cyber risk of the emergent commercial space sector, was published in the Journal of Aerospace Information Systems.
-His work on the topic titled Job One For Space Force: Space Asset Cybersecurity was published by Harvard’s Belfer Center.
-He was listed in Forbes 30 Under 30 in Enterprise Technology for contributions to industrial control security with his company NeuroMesh, acquired by Meta Platforms in 2022.
+In 2018, his paper Cybersecurity Principles for Space Systems, which included recommendations to reduce the cyber risk of the emergent commercial space sector and informed the United States Space Policy Directive-5, was published in the Journal of Aerospace Information Systems.
+His work on the topic titled Job One For Space Force: Space Asset Cybersecurity was published by Harvard's Belfer Center.

-In 2021, Falco joined the faculty at Johns Hopkins University as an Assistant Professor at their Institute for Assured Autonomy.
-Falco is the director of the Aerospace ADVERSARY Laboratory at Johns Hopkins University.

 In 2022, he published a monograph co-authored with Eric Rosenbach on cyber risk management titled Confronting Cyber Risk: An Embedded Endurance Strategy for Cybersecurity.
 He was awarded a DARPA Young Faculty Award for his project Orbital Resilient Blockchain Interagent Transaction Service (ORBITS) Architecture: A Resilient, Zero-Trust Architecture for Hosted Payloads and Space Infrastructure as a Service.
 Falco is a member of the Space Systems Critical Infrastructure Working Group hosted by Cybersecurity and Infrastructure Security Agency.

-In 2023, Falco discussed the 2023 Chinese balloon incident as an aerospace security expert with BBC News, Bloomberg News, Australian Broadcasting Corporation, Channel 4 and Vice Media.
+In 2023, Falco was named the founding chair of the Standard for Space Systems Cybersecurity by the IEEE Standards Association.
+Falco discussed the 2023 Chinese balloon incident as an aerospace security expert with BBC News, Bloomberg News, Australian Broadcasting Corporation, Channel 4 and Vice Media.
+His paper WannaFly: An Approach to Satellite Ransomware, the first public documentation for how to ransomware a space vehicle, was published in the 2023 IEEE 9th International Conference on Space Mission Challenges for Information Technology.

+In 2024, NATO Science for Peace and Security named Falco the NATO Country Director to lead the development of a Hybrid space and submarine architecture to Ensure Information Security to Telecommunications (HEIST).
+NATO announced the initiative will "make the internet less vulnerable to disruption by rerouting the flow of information into space in the event that undersea cables are attacked or accidentally severed".
+The project has been described by Bloomberg News as an "effort to save the internet" and that the "Swedish Navy and Icelandic government are among those interested in using the system".
+The contract to the United States, Sweden, Iceland and Switzerland involves academia, industry and government agencies and according to the South China Morning Post, the project will cost $2.5M dollars.
+Falco discussed the 2024 Crowdstrike incident as a cybersecurity and critical infrastructure expert with Associated Press, The Wall Street Journal, The Washington Post, Bloomberg News, ABC News and The Daily Telegraph.